beyzakendirli/house_price_prediction/README.md

 Hello, my name is Beyza.
 Recently, I trained a model to predict the price of a house by using MLR (Multiple Linear Regression) technique.
 This repository contains my codes, the libraries which I used and my Medium blog post.

-Please reach out the libraries which have been used below import pandas as pd import numpy as np import seaborn as sns
+Please reach out the libraries which have been used below: import pandas as pd import numpy as np import seaborn as sns